SHERINGHAM

 As well as

-the main streets, there are plenty of alleys and courtyards to explore, leading to hidden shops and pubs. |
+the main street, there is also plenty of alleys and courtyards to explore, leading to hidden shops, restaurants and pubs.
+The town has countless holiday homes, located all over the town in various cottages and buildings. |

 Sheringham streets |